The toil for loyal

-A whopping 95% of our decision making is pre-conscious or intuitive – just like us, out on our one exercise excursion of the day in the wintery rain, it’s always looking for shortcuts.
+A whopping 95% of our decision making is pre-conscious or intuitive.
+Just like us, out on our one exercise excursion of the day in the wintery rain, it’s always looking for shortcuts.
 And it’s no different when it comes to making decisions on the brands we buy.

-We already know that most advertising receives no active attention whatsoever, or not enough for our slothful brains to take in what is being advertised.
+We already know that most advertising receives no active attention whatsoever.
+Or not enough for our slothful brains to take in what is being advertised.
 And even if they do remember the ad, they might not recall the brand.
 Brands are a very small part of a consumer’s life – they don’t think much even about the ones they buy.
 Tech advances and busy lives have made getting attention increasingly difficult.
 Couple this with the levels of choice sky-rocketting and humans will look to habit and convenience to guide them, restricting consideration down to a few favoured brands.

-A quick route to decision along with physical availability are key factors underpinning brand loyalty – a sensible buying strategy used to balance risk and avoid wasting time.
+A quick route to decision along with physical availability are key factors underpinning brand loyalty.
+A sensible buying strategy used to balance risk and avoid wasting time.
 You’ll use this in all walks of life – from choosing which hand sanitiser to buy, to what YouTube Yoga session to try.
 You’ll narrow your options down to your personal repertoire, and stick with them.

 We ‘Satisfice’ (God, I love that word).
 Rather than fatigue our frontal lobe, we settle for satisfactory.
 Understand that brand loyalty is unimaginative, not passionate.